William Richardson (antiquary): Works

 At the request of Bishop Edmund Gibson and Bishop Potter, Richardson undertook his major work, a new edition of Francis Godwin's work on the English episcopate, De Præsulibus Angliæ Commentarii.
 He moved to Cambridge in 1734 for the libraries and to work with Thomas Baker and other antiquaries.
 The book appeared in 1743.

 Richard left collections on the constitution of his university and biographical anecdotes of its members.
 Memoirs by him of about 350 persons are in the Cambridge University Library, in shorthand and with symbols not easily interpreted.
 He also drew up a list of graduates from 1500 to 1735 with some additions to 1745, which is inaccurate.
 Several quarto volumes of his manuscripts, mostly relating to the university and to his own college, were in the treasury of Emmanuel College; some other collections by him are said to be lost.
 Notes by him on puritan divines connected with the university are in George Dyer's Cambridge University.

 Family

 In 1728 he married at St. Olave's Anne, only daughter and heiress of William Howe of Cheshire, and widow of Captain David Durell.
+William Richardson's only son was the priest, Robert Richardson.